King2Cute/VehicleTrackingApi/README.md

 }
 ```
 5. In the top right of swagger use the Authorize to insert the JWT token taken from Step 4 or pass this token to your api software e.g postman as a bearer token
-6. Once authenticated call https://localhost:5001/api/device/{userId} replacing {userId} with the Id taken from Step 3 to create a Device.
+6. Once authenticated call https://localhost:5001/api/device/{userId} replacing {userId} with the Id taken from Step 3 to create a Device and returning deviceId
-7. Device would call https://localhost:5001/api/device/createVehicle with body example below
+7. Device would call https://localhost:5001/api/device/createVehicle with body example below returning vehicleId
 ```json
 {
   "vehicle": {